Wins the Eighth Ofuji Noburo Award at the Mainichi Film Contest for "The Kindly Lion", produced by Tezuka Osamu.

 Travels to Egypt with the "Phoenix Egypt Tour."

 Leo's image is adopted as a symbol of professional baseball team the Seibu Lions.

 Travels to the United States December 2.
 During the trip, Tezuka Osamu visits the Walt Disney studios in Burbank, California and Walt Disney animation director Ward Kimball's home in Los Angeles.
 He also sees the movie "The Lord of the Rings."

 NHK FM broadcasts the stereophonic animated cartoon "Adachi-Gahara" in two installments as its special New Year program.
-In addition, the station airs "Collapse" on January 3 and 4 and "A Hundred Tales" on January 5 and 6.
+In addition, the station airs "Collapse" on January 3 and 4 and "One Hundred Tales" on January 5 and 6.

 Appears in TV Asahi's program "Wednesday Special: Robots."